-In this particular case, I observed small colonies with complete haemolysis on the 8A after 18 hours incubation.
-I suspected this to be a B-haemolytic streptococci, most likely S.pipoprers based on the Septisper (rapid identification directly from thoogh result from the previous day.
-At ISS, the protocol for identification is to perform MALDI-TOF, which identified the isolate as S.pipoprens.
-In the absence of MALDI, I would perform Grame stain on the isolate for which I would expact to see GPC is chains and there, I would perform Strangecount and the isolate for which I would expact agalantation with Group A later nagent.
-The direct sensibilities were interpreted using EUCAST guidatines but only reported on the base of from (BOF), which envirt on microbiology melics as direct sensibility method is not a EUCAST validated method.
-However, the results produced are acceptable to the medics to guide therapy whilst awaiting sensibilities using EUCAST validated method.
+In this particular case, I observed small colories with complete haemohysis on the BA after 18 hours incubation.
+I suspected this to be a 8-haemohytic streptococci, most likely 5.pyogener based on the Sepsityper (rapid identification identification identification is to be perform MALDI-TOF, which identified the isolate as 5.pyogenes.
+In the absence of MALDI.
+I would perform Graen stain on the isolate for which I would expect to see GPC is chains and then, I would perform Streptococcal Lanorfield grouping for which I would expect againstation with Group A later reagent.
+The direct sensitivities were interpreted using EUCAST guidelines but only reported on the base of from (BOF), visible only to microbiology medics as direct sensitivity method is not a EUCAST validated method.
+However, the results produced are acceptable to the medics to guide therapy whilst awaiting sensitivities using EUCAST validated method.

+This snip shows the disc diffusion sensitivities as per EUCAST methodology wisich were reported on WINPATH and the 1" line antibiotic (pencilin) is made visible to all clinicians.
+The results match with the direct sensitivities.
+Clinicians are released by microbiology medics, as a shermather transment if peptient was allowis to pencilin.
 Pictures from laboratory show that the evidence is original, as does the use of results.
 Candidate has added notes and there is evidence of feedback from the internal assessor.
-Evidence number: 7.11b